Learn French with flashcards: Anki tutorial

 - by source (class, newspaper, book, podcast, series…)

-- by situation (restaurant, talking about myself…)
+- by situation (restaurant, hotel, talking about myself…)

 Creating a flashcard